smartinezai/friendship-points-api/README.md

 Goals:

-- Model the user as a person entry too
+- Model the user as a `Person` in the database
+- Every event should happen between two people
-- Consider renaming `Friend` to `Person`
+- Consider renaming/generalizing `Friend` to `Person`
 - Allow events between any two people
 - Avoid hardcoding the user as the implicit source of all events